Symmetrization of advection-diffusion operators: Point and Lie Transforms

 \section{Point and Lie Transforms}

-We begin this section by assuming that $u$ is a given, not necessarily incompressible flow, and illustrate how one arrives at the point transform described in the introduction for irrotational flows, and why the same approach fails for flows with non-vanishing curl.
-For simplicity, let us assume that the velocity field does not depend on time while noting that all results can be extended to the time-dependent case.
-Consider a simple point transform of the form
+We begin this section by assuming that $u$ is a given, not necessarily incompressible flow, and illustrate how one arrives at the point (coordinate) transformation that symmetrizes the equation for irrotational flows, and why the same approach fails for flows with non-vanishing curl.
+For simplicity, let us assume that the velocity field is time independent while noting that all results can be extended to the non-autonomous case.